zaq0718/Measurement-invariance/README.md

-**Purpose**: This code is used to examine the assumption of measurement invariance using clinical data.
+**Purpose**: This code is used to examine the assumption of measurement invariance for ordered categorical data.
-If you are interested in using their data, please submit an application to access data.

 **Data**: Data can be accessed to : [CENTER-TBI](https://www.center-tbi.eu/).Unfortunately, I can not provide any data here.
 If you are interested in using their data, please submit an application to access data.